GaryAllenGit/Java_JDBC_Demos/README.md

 Dr Gary Allen, the University of Huddersfield.

+UPDATED 10/5/2021:  Added latest version of the mySQL driver, and removed the code that registers the driver as this is now done automatically so the code was depricated.

 NOTE - These demos assume that you have an account on the MySQL server 'selene.hud.ac.uk".
 Also, I have obviously removed my actual username and passwork from the files before distributing this code, so you will need to enter your own user credentials.